 The program theories of change were approved by Dodge’s board in the fall.
 I’d like to thank the Dodge Foundation Board of Trustees for their commitment and leadership in this process, starting with our new vision and now with our new equity theories of change.

-To help translate our theories of change into the day-to-day practices of grantmaking, we continued our work with Hillombo LLC and Dragonfly Partners and developed an equity rubric to frame conversations about each organization’s equity journey and to make our approach more transparent to our partners.
+To help translate our theories of change into the day-to-day practices of grantmaking, we continued our work with Hillombo LLC and Dragonfly Partners and developed an equity framework to guide conversations about each organization’s equity journey and to make our approach more transparent to our partners.
 We look forward to sharing more about this tool and what we are learning in the coming months.

 Dodge has been in transition over the past four years.
 Throughout this time, most of our grantees have continued to receive funding under our existing guidelines.
 We know to achieve equity we will need to do things differently.
 Pursuant to our new program theories of change, we will devote energy and resources to support communities and work centered on equity with both new and current grantees.